13 tips to teach your dog not to bark at the doorbell

 Well, no wonder our dog barks at the doorbell!

-The doorbell rang yesterday and Ace stopped at the top of the stairs and turned to look at me for direction.
+Then, when the doorbell rang yesterday, Ace stopped and turned to look at me for direction.
 Good boy!
 I had him sit and stay a few feet from the door when I answered it.
 He stayed until I opened the door, and then I failed to reinforce the sit-stay.
-He got up, intent on doing some crotch sniffing.
+He got up, intent on doing some serious sniffing and drool “sliming.”

 So … if you want your dog to do a certain behavior, you have to be consistent.
-Don’t do what I’ve been doing.
+Don’t do what I’ve been doing where you give direction one day and no direction the next.

-Here are some tips to teach your dog proper greeting behavior:
+Here are some tips to teach your dog not to bark at the doorbell:

 One or two barks is OK when the doorbell rings, but nonstop barking is unnecessary.
 I want my dog to go no closer than four feet from the front door, sit and stay until I release him.
 Maybe you have a dog bed in another room you want your dog to stay on.
 Maybe you want her to go to her kennel.
 Maybe you want her to lie down.
 Or maybe you don’t mind if she barks, but you want her to keep all four paws on the ground.
 Figure out what you want her to do, rather than focusing on what you don’t want.
 It’s easy to begin training once you have a plan.